Happy-clo/docs-cn/README.md

 inherit a license from any of the projects it represents.

 > [!CAUTION]
 > This branch is only for personal development, study and research.
 Please do not use any attachments directly.
 The author is not responsible for any problems with the source attachments.
-Please do not use the build attachments directly.
-The author is not responsible for any problems with the source plugin.
 # Statement

 > [!CAUTION]